Pull to refresh

 Court Rulings Against DHS

-Both the district court and 9th Circuit have ruled the termination unlawful; Supreme Court has not yet ruled on the merits
+District courts in California, D.C., and New York have ruled terminations unlawful; 9th Circuit affirmed; Supreme Court has not yet ruled on merits

 Ayn Rand